 - Bench Scraper – to handle the dough and for quick and easy cleanup

-- Kitchen Tools: I recommend a digital oven thermometer with an air probe and weighing your ingredients using a digital kitchen scale for the best outcome.
+- Kitchen Tools: I recommend a digital oven thermometer and weighing your ingredients using a digital kitchen scale for the best outcome.

 - Bowl Bonnets – so handy and durable!
 For bread making, I wet the bonnet and cover the bowl.
 Then I drape the bowl with a moist tea towel.
 This keeps the dough moist and I don’t have to use plastic.